Pia Miranda: Film and television career

 Though Miranda is best known as a film actress, she has also featured in some television series.
 She was a recurring guest star on the long-running drama All Saints in 1998, the drama The Time of Our Lives in 2013 and 2014, and the popular Australian drama The Secret Life of Us, playing Talia.
 Miranda has also been featured in The Glass House, Grass Roots and the Australian talk shows The Panel and The Project.

 Miranda has also worked as a celebrity artist for A Midwinter Night's Dream, a ticketed charity auction of art with pillow cases as the medium and inspired by the childhood dreams of artists and celebrities, to raise money for War Child Australia and was a judge for the 2005 Project Greenlight competition alongside fellow actors such as Sam Worthington.
 Miranda's sister, Nicole, starred in the Australian film Moving Out with Vince Colosimo.
 In 2014, she performed in Standing on Ceremony, nine plays on gay marriage written by Neil LaBute and Paul Rudnick.

-Recently, Miranda starred in the popular Australian prison drama Wentworth in 2015.
+Miranda starred in the popular Australian prison drama Wentworth in 2015.
 She has played a recurring role in the teenage comedy drama Mustangs FC as Jen since 2017.

 Miranda was a contestant on the sixth season of Australian Survivor.
-A long time fan of the Survivor franchise, Miranda's casting resulted from an interview with the television blog TV Tonight, where she revealed her "Guilty Pleasure" of Survivor before being called by producers to see if she was interested in participating on the show.
-After 50 Days of competition, she ultimately won the series, winning the Final Jury Vote unanimously 9–0 over fellow finalist Baden Gilbert.
+A long time fan of the Survivor franchise, Miranda's casting resulted from an interview with the television blog TV Tonight, where she revealed her "guilty pleasure" of Survivor before being called by producers to see if she was interested in participating on the show.
+After 50 days of competition, she ultimately won the series, winning the final jury vote unanimously 9–0 over fellow finalist Baden Gilbert.
 In 2021 she was inducted into the Australian Survivor Hall Of Fame.

 In 2022, Miranda appeared as Thong on the fourth season of The Masked Singer Australia.
 She was the third contestant to be revealed, and placed tenth overall.

 In May 2023, it was announced that Miranda would be participating in the twentieth series of Dancing with the Stars.
 She was paired with Declan Taylor.

 In October 2023 Miranda released her first book, a memoir titled Finding My Bella Vita, which tells the story of how Looking for Alibrandi changed her life and how her career almost went in a very different way.

 In March 2024, Miranda was named as part of the cast for Stan Australia series Invisible Boys.
 Miranda would also appear in the Stan Australia movie Windcatcher.